Technology

 Flask does not enforce a rigid structure.
 This allows developers to design applications that suit their specific requirements.
 The flexibility means faster development cycles and the ability to pivot quickly if project requirements change.

 Flask’s simplicity makes it an excellent choice for developers new to web development.
-Its straightforward structure and clean API ensure that beginners can quickly grasp the basics and start building applications with Flask.
+Its straightforward structure and clean API ensure that beginners can quickly grasp the basics and build applications with Flask.

 A typical Flask application consists of a few files, making it easy to understand and maintain.
 There are no predefined rules on directory structure or application design, which reduces the learning curve significantly.